So, this is the best ice cream I’ve ever made.

 Absolutely Perfect Bittersweet Chocolate Eggless Ice Cream

 Developed with help from Nick Morganstern, via a Gilt Taste video, and Melissa Clark’s 2010 recipe in the NYT

 Makes 2 pints

 2 1/2 cups heavy (whipping) cream

 10 ounces bittersweet chocolate (preferably 72% cacao), chopped

 Have everything measured, chopped, and ready to go before you start making this ice cream.
 This is especially important for the cream, since you’ll be using it to temper the caramel and need to have it available right when you need it.

-Once you have a smooth cream-caramel base, the next step is to add the chocolate.
-If you have an immersion blender, you can add the chocolate right into the saucepan, stir until it’s melted, then blend smooth.
-If you don’t have one, put the chocolate in a blender or food processor and pulse until finely ground.
-Then add one cup of the hot cream mixture and the mint, and blend (carefully, to avoid explosions) until completely smooth.
+Next, add the chocolate to the hot cream.
+Either mix with an immersion blender, or pour the mixture into a blender (in batches, so it doesn’t explode) and pulse until smooth.
+Add the mint, and blend until smooth.
 If you’re nervous about bits of mint remaining, feel free to strain the chocolate mixture.
-Otherwise, pour the chocolate mixture back into the rest of the hot cream, add milk and salt, and stir until completely smooth.
+Pour the chocolate mixture back into the rest of the hot cream, add milk and salt, and stir until completely smooth.
 (At this point, you should have no issues with separation; however, if you do, you can always transfer the mixture into a food processor/blender or blend with an immersion blender.)